MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 ## The LLM Ecosystem

 Deployed in late 2022, OpenAI's ChatGPT showed the world the potential of large language models.
-The release marked the first time that an LLM was deployed in a way that allowed users to interact with it for free, at scale, via a simple chat-based interface.
+The release marked the first time that an LLM was deployed in a way that allowed users to interact with an LLM for free, at scale, via a simple chat-based interface.
 What was meant to be a research demo turned into the back then most popular app ever.

 ChatGPT hasn't remained the sole player in the LLM space.
 A whole ecosystem of LLMs and LLM providers has emerged, each with its own strengths and weaknesses.
 Some of the most popular LLMs apart from ChatGPT include: